benlue/apinode/README.md

         this.answerOk('Hello There!', cb);
     }

 The **rt** parameter carries the run-time environment and **cb** is the callback function to indicate an operator has finished its job.
-Since this is a very short introduction, we'll not touch too many ground.
+Since this is a very short introduction, we'll not touch too much ground.
 The **apinode** module itself contains a built-in app called "admin" which is under the lib/app/admin direcoty.
 You can browse through that direcoty and find quite a few operator examples.